Sri Lankans remember Easter bomb victims at home amid virus

 “We honor specially all those who lost their lives, those who were seriously injured and all those who lost loved ones, families that have been broken up …” the archbishop said.

+The U.N. office in Sri Lanka stressed the need to relentlessly fight terrorism.

+“Terrorism should not be associated with any religion, ethnicity or race,” it said in a statement.
+“The purpose of terrorism is to inoculate societies with the virus of fear.
+Fear of the other, fear of differences, fear of dissenting opinions or different accents or clothing.”

-The police chief at the time and the secretary to the ministry of defense are facing legal action over alleged negligence.
+The police chief and the secretary to the defense ministry at the time of the attacks are facing legal action over alleged negligence.

 More than 100 suspects with alleged links to the masterminds of the attacks have been detained by police.